Extremizers for the Strichartz Inequality for a Fourth-Order Schr\"odinger Equation: Introduction

 where $P_i$ are orthogonal projection operators and $f\otimes g(x_1, x_2)=f(x_1)g(x_2)$ is the standard tensor product.
 Using this, they were also able to obtain that extremizers were Gaussians.
 In \cite{JS2016} Jiang and Shao showed that when $(\alpha,d)=(2,2)$, then extremizers must be analytic, and used the functional equations in Foschi's paper \cite{Foschi2007} to give an alternative proof to show that extremizers are Guassians.
-The second author and Shao showed that extremizers must be Gaussians for the case when $(\alpha,d)=(2,1)$ in \cite{FS2022DPDE} as well.
+Frier and Shao showed that extremizers must be Gaussians for the case when $(\alpha,d)=(2,1)$ in \cite{FS2022DPDE} as well.
 Then in \cite{BOQ2020}, Brocchi, Oliveira, and Quilodrán investigated more generally the Fourier extension operator $\int_{\bR}e^{i(xy+|y|^{\alpha}t)}|y|^{(\alpha-2)/6}f(y) \ddd y$ with $\alpha>1$ using some Br\'ezis-Lieb type lemma and geometric comparison principle.
 As one can see, this corresponds to a more general $\alpha$ in dimension $d=1$.
-This general $(\alpha,1)$ case was also studied by the first author and Yan in \cite{DY2022} using linear profile decomposition arguments.
-Furthermore, the existence of extremizers for one dimensional non-endpoint $\alpha$-Strichartz estimates is also deduced in \cite{DY2022}.
-Recently, the first author and Yan \cite{DY2022b} have also established a precompactness result for high dimensional $(\alpha,d)$ cases with $\alpha\geq2$ by using Tao's bilinear restriction estimate and Lieb's missing mass method, as well as some multi-variable analysis such as oscillatory integral estimates.
-For the case $d=2$, based on the previous conclusions in \cite{OQ2018}, this precompactness result also implies some consequence on the existence of extremals for the endpoint $\alpha$-Strichartz inequalities.
+This general $(\alpha,1)$ case was also studied by Di and Yan in \cite{DY2023} using linear profile decomposition arguments.
+Furthermore, the existence of extremizers for one dimensional non-endpoint $\alpha$-Strichartz estimates is also deduced in \cite{DY2023}.
+Later, Di and Yan \cite{DY2024} have also established a precompactness result for high dimensional $(\alpha,d)$ cases with $\alpha\geq2$ by using Tao's bilinear restriction estimate and Lieb's missing mass method, as well as some multi-variable analysis such as oscillatory integral estimates.
+For the case $d=2$, based on the previous conclusions in \cite{OQ2018}, this precompactness result in \cite{DY2024} also implies some consequence on the existence of extremals for the endpoint $\alpha$-Strichartz inequalities.
+Here, for our main Theorem \ref{T:main}, we remark that \begin{remark} Note that the recent work of \cite[Proposition 3.3]{DLY2024} has shown the endpoint profile decomposition for general index $\alpha$ and general dimension $d$.
+Following the outline of this paper, one should get similar conclusions for the general $(\alpha,d)$ case for $\alpha \in \mathbbm{N} \backslash \{1\}$. \end{remark}

 For the linear profile decomposition, there are abundant consequences for different kinds of equations and purposes, see, for instance, \cite{BG1999,BV2007,CK2007,Han2015,JPS2010,JSS2017,Keraani2001,MV1998,Shao2009}.
 We emphasize some consequences that are closely related to our paper.
 Recall the following family of fourth-order Schrödinger equations: